ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/azure/jump_server.md

 ### Create required resources

-Add below code in `main.tf` file to create the required resources and VM:
+Add the code shown below in a file named `main.tf` to create the required resources and VM:

 ```console
 # Create a resource group if it doesn’t exist.